STUDY LOOKS AT THE EFFECT OF COMPRESSION STOCKINGS IN PREVENTING POST-THROMBOTIC SYNDROME (DEC 2013)

 studies with compression stockings have shown a benefit in preventing post-thrombotic syndrome, but these studies used open-label designs (control group received nothing), and this likely

-There is no good evidence that compression stockings prevent post-thrombotic syndrome, and they should not be recommended.
+biased their outcomes.
+In conclusion, there is no good evidence that compression stockings prevent post-thrombotic syndrome, and they should not be recommended.